stevetowers08/leadflow/docs/INTEGRATIONS/JOB_QUALIFICATION_WEBHOOK_DEPLOYMENT.md

 # Job Qualification Webhook Deployment Guide

-This guide walks you through deploying the job qualification webhook system for n8n integration.
+This guide documents the job qualification webhook system for n8n integration.

+**✅ Status: DEPLOYED AND WORKING (October 2025)**

+## Overview

+When a job is qualified in the app:

+1. The status updates to "qualified" in the database
+2. A webhook fires asynchronously (non-blocking)
+3. The Edge Function fetches job and company data
+4. Data is sent to your n8n workflow
+5. The event is logged for monitoring

 ## Prerequisites